 - Billions of people are active on social media, and firms such as Google, Facebook, Amazon and Alibaba are among the world’s most valuable and influential.
 The Law of E-Commerce covers topics including dispute resolution, cyber torts, crimes, intellectual property issues, risk management, information security and privacy issues.

 - White Collar Crime addresses the unlawful activities that damage major corporations and financial institutions; Federal, state and local governments; and private organizations and individuals.
-You’ll earn about specific offenses such as fraud, obstruction of justice, bribery, environmental crime, computer crimes, currency crimes, insider trading and RICO.
+You’ll learn about specific offenses such as fraud, obstruction of justice, bribery, environmental crime, computer crimes, currency crimes, insider trading and RICO.

 As a legal studies major, you may be able to take advantage of special opportunities only available at Freeman.